voideditor/void/README.md

 Void is the open-source Cursor alternative.
 It's a fork of the of [vscode](https://github.com/microsoft/vscode) repository.

 This repo contains the full sourcecode for Void.
-We have a [waitlist](https://voideditor.com/email) for downloading the official release, but you can build and develop Void right now, without waiting.
+We have a [waitlist](https://voideditor.com/email) for downloading the official release, but you can build and develop Void right now.

 ## Contributing